-2. Further embed a focus on service delivery Organisatio nal Services become unsustainable and we cannot fulfil our statutory duties Compounds ability to set balanced budget and unable to deliver a balanced budget post 2022/23 Insufficient reserves New governance structure established.
-Phase 1 savings being monitoring by Service Challenge Board and Financial Monitoring Boards Continue to work with staff to develop new options and revisit options Continue to seek out, learn from and adapt services to follow best practice Corporate Management Team have agreed to a second phase of the service challenge process Treasury Management / Investment and Capital Strategy agreed at January Audit, Risk & Governance Committee Develop process for further challenge.
+2. Further embed a focus on service delivery Unable to meet Terms and Conditions savings targets Services become unsustainable and we cannot fulfil our statutory duties Compounds ability to set balanced budget and unable to deliver a balanced budget post 2022/23 Insufficient reserves New governance structure established.
+Phase 1 savings being monitoring by Service Challenge Board and Financial Monitoring Boards Continue to work with staff to develop new options and revisit options Continue to seek out, learn from and Develop process for further challenge.
 This will include: Further challenge for some phase 1 services based on updated benchmarking data Cross cutting themes Organisational Finance & Commercial Health & Care There will be a number of work streams under each crosscutting theme with a named lead.
 Business Rate pilot - progress with district council partners - governance arrangements and implementation.
 Progress further work / analysis of a small number of proposals identified within service challenges but not sufficiently developed to make December Cabinet.
-CR2 Protect and safeguard children People/Ser vice delivery • High profile safeguarding incidents can attract national media attention and trigger an early inspection by Ofsted and ultimately Department for Education intervention children, and oversight, is at all levels from Chief Executive to front-line managers to ensure there is an accurate understanding of the quality of practice. • Clear governance and accountability arrangements are in place via the Getting to Good Board and the six boards which report to it: • Workforce Development Board • Purposeful Practice Board agency safeguarding arrangements are being (Major/ of Childre) Service arrangements have en's been strengthened.
+CR2 Protect and safeguard children People/Ser vice delivery • High profile safeguarding incidents can attract national media attention and trigger an early inspection by Ofsted and ultimately Department for Education (DfE) intervention The protection and safeguarding of children, and oversight, is at all levels from Chief Executive to front-line managers to ensure there is an accurate understanding of the quality of practice.
+Clear governance and accountability arrangements are in place via the Getting to Good Board and the six boards which report to it: Workforce Development Board Purposeful Practice Board Multi-Agency Safeguarding Hub (MASH) and Demand Management Board Permanence and Children In Our Care Board Data Quality and Performance Board Children's Partnership Board There are effective partnership arrangements at a strategic and operational level.
+External reviews of front-line practice is provided by Ofsted, DfE, Local Government Association (LGA) and North West Association of Directors of Childrens Services (ADCS) to provide external, independent evaluation of the quality of practice.
+In line with revised "Working Together" new multiagency safeguarding arrangements are being established, to ensure there is a shared responsibility for safeguarding and promoting the welfare of children.
+Getting to Good Plan is now completed following the Ofsted inspection to ensure continued improvement.
+There has been a 2.9 % increase in the number of children on a Child Protection Plan since the last quarter (Q3 - 1329, Q4 - 1368).
+The risk remains static, and work continues via the Getting to Good Board, and the six Boards which feed into it.